Online Learning FAQ

 Where can I find deadlines for enrolling, transferring, and withdrawing from online courses?

-For more information concerning these deadlines, please visit Important Dates.
+For more information concerning these deadlines, visit Important Dates.

 Who do I contact if I have a question related to the academic content of a course?

-If you are not enrolled in a course and have a question about the academic content of a course, please contact The Chang School at email@example.com or call 416-979-5035.
+If you are not enrolled in a course and have a question about the academic content of a course, contact The Chang School at firstname.lastname@example.org or 416-979-5035.

 Why can’t I access D2L Brightspace for a previous term’s course?